How to make the perfect cover letter

 For temporary or mini-jobs, you are not usually expected to write such a detailed cover letter, but it still makes a good impression if you mention, for example, that you have already had a similar summer job.
 You proceed in a similar way if you are still a beginner and you do not yet have any real work experience.
 You can therefore refer to your studies, student jobs, student jobs or internships.
 In addition, you can mention hobbies, interests and possibly personal projects that are relevant to the job advertisement, because this gives the recruiter an insight into your personality, which can make you seem interesting and likeable.

-Finally, you should once again draw a connection to the advertised position and emphasize your own goals and motivation for it.
+Finally, you should draw a connection to the advertised position and emphasize your own goals and motivation for it.
 For example, by explaining what you would like to achieve in the position and how you can develop personally and professionally as a result.

 Last but not least: The correct conclusion of the cover letter of the application